New York state probe of Trump Organization is now criminal -attorney general | Politics

 New York state probe of Trump Organization is now criminal -attorney general

-The New York state attorney general's office said on Tuesday it has told the Trump Organization its investigation of the company run by former President Donald Trump is now a criminal probe, not purely civil.
+The New York attorney general's office said on Tuesday it has now opened a criminal investigation into former President Donald Trump's company, going beyond what began as a civil probe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)